Nurturing Self-Esteem And Confidence In Children

 It is essential that we are alert to signs of low self-esteem in children, including reluctance to participate, frequent self-criticism, sensitivity to feedback, social withdrawal, and a defeatist attitude towards challenges.
 These behaviors can indicate deeper issues with their self-perception and confidence.

-Low self-esteem and lack of confidence can significantly impact child development, leading to academic difficulties, social challenges, increased susceptibility to peer pressure, and mental health issues like anxiety and depression.
+Low self-esteem and lack of confidence can significantly impact child development, leading to academic difficulties, social challenges, increased susceptibility to peer pressure, and mental health issues like and .
 It hampers the child’s ability to navigate life's ups and downs, affecting overall happiness and curbing their potential.

 Nurturing self-esteem and confidence requires being present to encourage exploration, celebrate effort, model confidence, provide positive feedback, set achievable goals, embrace challenges, find passions, and teach resilience against mistakes.